Road Trip from Bangkok to Phuket

+So, let’s get started on the itinerary.
 The first part of the trip takes you down the Gulf of Thailand.
-You will spend one night on the Gulf side of Thailand.
-Then you cross over and follow highway 4 down the coast of the Andaman Sea.
+You will spend one night on the gulf side of Thailand.
+Then you cross over the peninsula and follow highway 4 down the coast of the Andaman Sea.
 You will spend three nights on the Andaman coastline before arriving down in Phuket.

 Start: Bangkok